Remmick-Hubert Web Site - Borodino / Bessarabia, S. Russia: A brief history of Borodino from 1814 to 1940

 Russian troops took control of area around Soak Creek

-Turkish villagers removed in 1812 by Russian troops
+Turkish villagers were removed in 1812 by Russian troops

 German emigrants discovered Soak Creek